gbaydin/difftorch/README.md

 - x: a Tensor, list of Tensors or tuple of Tensors in the input domain of f
 - v: a Tensor, list of Tensors or tuple of Tensors in the output domain of f

+## License
+difftorch is distributed under the BSD License.